IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
 When the level of the enchantment is not the maximum, the food amount obtained by the food item is reduced. <br />
-This means that is the food would give 10 food level, at the level 1, it will provide only 7 food level. <br />
+This means that if the food would give 10 food levels, at the level 1, it will provide only 7 food levels. <br />
 At level 1, the food amount obtained is 70.0%. <br />
 At level 2, the food amount obtained is 85.0%. <br />
 At level 3, the food amount obtained is 100.0%. <br />